natecdr/tuttut/README.md

 # MIDI to Guitar tabs
 Converts a MIDI file to ASCII guitar tabs.

-## How it works

-For each note/chord, every fingering combination is computed and evaluated to choose the best one out of all of them.

 ## Using the tool

 First, clone the repo.